 Dutch company introduces Remote ID addon

-The Dutch company BlueMark Innovations has released a addon with which the position of nearby flying drones and the associated operator numbers can be made visible on a smartphone or special receiver.
+The Dutch company BlueMark Innovations has released a Remote ID addon with which the position of nearby flying drones and the associated operator numbers can be made visible on a smartphone or special receiver.
 In the future, such an addon will be mandatory for drones that cannot transmit location data themselves according to the European standard.

 DroneBeacon and DroneScout